acmucsd/hackschool-wi20/README.md

     onClick={props.reselectMeme}
 />
 ```
-- Dynamically render a TemplateSelect Component for every meme in the meme array.
+- Back in the MemeGenerator component, dynamically render a TemplateSelect Component for every meme in the meme array.
 In the render() function, before the return statement, input the following line:
 ```javascript
 const memeSelects = this.state.memeArray.map((meme) =>
     <TemplateSelect